microsoft/reverse-proxy/docs/docfx/articles/config-files.md

             }
           ]
         },
-        "MetaData" : { // List of key value pairs that can be used by custom extensions "MyName" : "MyValue"
+        "Metadata" : { // List of key value pairs that can be used by custom extensions "MyName" : "MyValue"
         },
         "Transforms" : [ // List of transforms.
 See the Transforms article for more details